31 Notable alumni of

 -

-Cory Michael Smith is an American actor.
+Cory Michael Smith is an American actor and producer.
 He appeared in 2013 in Breakfast at Tiffany's on Broadway, which starred Emilia Clarke.
-He has also appeared in several of Todd Haynes's films, including Carol (2015), Wonderstruck (2017), and May December (2023), as well as Jason Reitman's film Saturday Night (2024).
+Smith is most well known for his role as The Riddler in the Fox series Gotham (2014–2019).
+He has appeared in several of Todd Haynes's films, including Carol (2015), Wonderstruck (2017), and May December (2023).
+Additional film roles include 1985 and First Man (both 2018), and Saturday Night (2024).
+The visual likeness of the character "Tanner" in the game Scrutinized is based on him.

 -